ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 For this tutorial we will *fork* an existing workspace.
 This creates new workspace owned by you, containing a copy of all the files in the workspace you forked including their complete history.
 This is equivalent to cloning the workspace, creating a new workspace for yourself, and then pushing the contents of the cloned workspace into your new workspace.

 Forking a workspace can be done using the Physiome model repository web interface.
 The first step is to find the workspace you wish to fork.
-We will use the Beeler, Reuter 1977 :term:`workspace` which can be found at: `http://184.169.251.126/workspace/beeler_reuter_1977 <http://184.169.251.126/workspace/beeler_reuter_1977>`_.
+We will use the Beeler, Reuter 1977 :term:`workspace` which can be found at: `<http://teaching.physiomeproject.org/workspace/beeler_reuter_1977>`_.

 Now click on the *fork* option in the toolbar, as shown below.

 .. figure:: /PMR/images/PMR-fork1.png
    :align: center

-You will be asked to create a new ID for the workspace.
-Typically this is something like the existing workspace name plus initials, a text tag that indicates the purpose of the fork, or some other short addition to the original name.
-Create a fork called ``beeler_reuter_1977_username``, for example.
+You will be asked to confirm the *fork* action by clicking the :guilabel:`Fork` button.
 You will then be shown the page for your forked workspace.

 Cloning your forked workspace
 -----------------------------